Js0nnn/i-PACT-Android-App/README.md

 - Upon launching the app, users are greeted with a welcome screen and prompted to log in or sign up.
 - After logging in, users can navigate through the various sections of the app to access conference information.
-- Users can customize their experience by favoriting sessions and papers and view their alloted time ok presentation.
+- Users can customize their experience by favoriting sessions and papers and view their allotted time of presentation.

 ## Credits